 Budget to have your patio poured or laid in this first phase.
 Be sure to have any hardware included in the pavement that might support a future structure.
 Provide sleeving throughout the patio and beneath connecting walkways for sprinklers and wiring.

-Tip: If your patio will be covered with expensive stone or tile, you can cut costs in
+Tip: If your patio will be covered with expensive stone or tile, you can cut costs in Phase I by pouring just the concrete slab.
+Be sure elevations are set to accommodate the thickness of the topping material later on. |

 B. Lawn.